-LeBron James jump shot has improved throughout the course of his career.
-Following in the footsteps of Kobe Bryant and Dirk Nowitzki, James has compensated for any athleticism lost to age by developing a fadeaway jumper that has emerged as unstoppable in these playoffs and sucked the life out of the Toronto Raptors as Cleveland has take a 2-0 lead in these Eastern Conference playoff semifinals.
+LeBron James‘ jump shot has improved throughout the course of his career.
+Following in the footsteps of Kobe Bryant and Dirk Nowitzki, James has compensated for any athleticism lost to age by developing a fadeaway jumper that truly emerged as unstoppable in the 2018 playoffs and sucked the life out of the Toronto Raptors om the Eastern Conference playoff semifinals.

-During the game that will forever be known as the day LeBron become LeBronto, James hit 7 fadeaway jumpers in second half.
+During the game that will forever be known as the day LeBron became LeBronto, James hit 7 fadeaway jumpers in the second half.
 Yes, they have a stat for that too.
-King James performance ties the most fadeways in a playoff game in the past 15 years and each one was a dagger in the hearts of Toronto fans, Drake included.
+King James’ performance tied the most fadeaways in a playoff game in the previous 15 years and each one was a dagger in the hearts of Toronto fans, Drake included.

 Kareem Abdul-Jabbar’s Skyhook

 Easily the most unstoppable shot in the history of the game.
-The high arc of the shot combined with Kareems 7-foot-2 height and massive wingspan ensured that if he did take the hook and miss, it wouldnt be blocked.
+The high arc of the shot combined with Kareem’s 7-foot-2 height and massive wingspan ensured that if he did take the hook and miss, it wouldn’t be blocked (except by Wilt Chamberlain).
 Kareem perfected the shot and it was money for him, especially as he aged into his late 30s and was still balling for chips with Magic in LA.

 MJ’s Cradle Dunk

 Michael Jordan took the dunk game — which was popularized by the legendary exploits of Dr. J — put his own spin on it, added a rugged grace and took the artform to a new level.
 When Jordan went to the hole or left the pack on a fastbreak and he grabbed the basketball, tucked it under his arm and elevated towards the hoop, the basketball world held their collective breaths and braced for the magnificence of another cradle dunk.